jecisc/Microdown/doc/validation.md

 ### Conclusion

-Microdown is more than a markdown.
-In addition to be extensible and having nice features such as references, anchors,  it is a symbiotic markdown for Pharo.
-Given authors writing books about Pharo can leverage this by building extension and tools that makes them more efficient.
+Microdown is more than a Markdown language.
+In addition, to be extensible and having nice features such as references or anchors,  it is a symbiotic markdown for Pharo.
+It gives authors of Pharo books a clear advantage with powerful extensions and tools that makes them more efficient.